silicon-optronics-inc/color_checker_detection/README.md

 ## 3 Usage
 Step1.
 Set the relative path for OpenCV library in this project’s properties page and then compile this project.

 Step2.
-Create “image” directory in the output directory.
+Create “image” directory inside the output directory.

 Step3.
-Put an image into the “image” directory you just created.
+Put an image into the “image” directory just created.

 Step4.
-Run color_checker_detection.exe, and find the inferenced result in the “image” directory.
+Run color_checker_detection.exe, and find the inferenced result inside the “image” directory.

 ## 4 Algorithm Concept